 One of the best things about Varo is that you don’t have to worry about minimum balances, monthly direct deposits, or monthly maintenance fees.
 They also have no overdraft fees and no foreign transaction fees.

-This is a huge deal for lower-income earners looking for a checking account because often these savings and checking accounts come with minimum account balances and/or monthly fees, which can seriously eat into your income if you’re struggling to make ends meet.
+This is a huge deal for lower-income earners looking for a checking account because these savings and checking accounts often come with minimum account balances and/or monthly fees, which can seriously eat into your income if you’re struggling to make ends meet.

 3. Ally Bank